bmuschko/ckad-crash-course/exercises/15-creating-networkpolicy/instructions.md

 # Exercise 15

-In this exercise, you will
+In this exercise, you will set up a NetworkPolicy to restrict access to and from a Pod.

 ## Restricting Access to and from a Pod